GeoscienceAustralia/ptha/R/examples/README.md

 -----------------

-Template codes used for the 2018 Australian Probabilistic Tsunami Hazard Assessment.
+Template codes used for the 2018 Australian Probabilistic Tsunami Hazard Assessment (PTHA18).
 Includes code for generating unit-source tsunami, running hydrodynamic models, creating stochastic and uniform slip events, and hazard computation.